sindresorhus/gulp-tar/readme.md

 Type: `string`

-Filename for the output tar archive.
+The filename for the output tar archive.

 #### options